 “A resilient organization is one that is able to adapt to change, is aware of where its vulnerabilities lie and has plans in place to respond should things go wrong,”

-ISO 22301:2019 is designed to help organisations put those plans in place, and protect themselves, their clients, suppliers and other stakeholders if disaster ever does strike.
+ISO 22301:2019 is designed to help organisations put those plans in place, and protect themselves, their clients, suppliers and other stakeholders if a disaster ever does strike.
 Benefits of ISO 22301:2019 include:

 - Reduced cost of a business disruption